-Now, sporting a 4.4-litre, 523-horsepower twin-turbo V-8, pushing 553 lb-ft of torque and an all-wheel-drive eight-speed automatic transmission, the new 850i cabriolet is the natural progression of this legacy of innovation and luxury.
+Now, sporting a 4.4-litre, 523-horsepower twin-turbo V-8, pushing 553 lb-ft of torque and all-wheel-drive with an eight-speed automatic transmission, the new 850i cabriolet is the natural progression of this legacy of innovation and luxury.

 Lighter and more nimble than the 850i, the fourth generation Z4 is the progeny of the legendary BMW 507.
 Manufactured from 1956 to 1959, the 507 suffered from unexpectedly high production costs resulting in limited distribution, and severe financial losses for BMW.